Text from The Saint Andrew Daily Missal,

 Saint Stanislaus, born in Poland, was made Bishop of Cracow in 1072.
 He became an object of hatred to King Boleslas II, whom he reproached for his tyranny and dissolute life.

-According to tradition, Stanisław was born at Szczepanów, a village in Lesser Poland, the only son of the noble and pious Wielisław and Bogna.
-He was educated at a Cathedral school in Gniezno (then the capital of Poland) and later, according to different sources, in Paris or Liège.
+According to Tradition, Stanisław was born at Szczepanów, a village in Lesser Poland, the only son of the noble and pious Wielisław and Bogna.
+He was educated at a Cathedral School in Gniezno (then the Capital of Poland) and later, according to different sources, in Paris or Liège.
 On his return to Poland, Stanisław was ordained a Priest by Lambert II Suła, Bishop of Kraków.
 He was subsequently made Pastor of Czembocz, near Cracow, Canon and Preacher at the Cathedral, and, later, Vicar-General.

-Stanisław's major accomplishments included bringing Papal Legates to Poland, and re-establishment of a Metropolitan See in Gniezno.
-The latter was a pre-condition for Duke Bolesław's coronation as King, which took place in 1076.
+Stanisław's accomplishments included bringing Papal Legates to Poland, and the re-establishment of a Metropolitan See in Gniezno.
+The latter was a precondition for Duke Bolesław's Coronation as King, which took place in 1076.
 Stanisław then encouraged King Bolesław to establish Benedictine Monasteries to aid in the Christianisation of Poland.